-1. The Appointments and Remuneration Committee will be composed of five members appointed amongst the non-executive directors, with a majority of independent directors.
+1. The Appointments and Remuneration Committee will be composed of three members appointed amongst the non-executive directors, with a majority of independent directors.

-The Committee chairman will be an independent director elected amongst its members and the secretary of the Board of Directors will act as its secretary.
+The Committee chairperson will be an independent director elected amongst its members and the Secretary of the Board of Directors will act as its secretary.

-Committee members will be appointed, reelected and removed by the Board of Directors at the proposal of the Chairman of the Board, following a report by the Appointments and Remuneration Committee, ensuring that they have the right balance of knowledge, skills and experience for the Committee's functions.
+2. Committee members will be appointed, re-elected and removed by the Board of Directors at the proposal of the Chairman of the Board, following a report by the Appointments and Remuneration Committee, ensuring that they have the right balance of knowledge, skills and experience for the Committee's functions.

 Committee members will hold office for a term not exceeding three years, may be reelected and will resign when they do so from their directorship or when the Board of Directors so decides, following a report by the Appointments and Remuneration Committee.
-The chairman will be replaced every three years and may be reelected after one year has elapsed since his dismissal.
+The chairperson will be replaced every three years and may be re-elected.

-- 3. The Committee must consider suggestions made to it by the chairman, the rest of the Board members, the managers of the Company and of the Group or the shareholders of the Company on matters which affect the appointment of directors, the appointment of managing or executive directors, or compliance with the Rules of Corporate Governance, the Bylaws and these Regulations. - 4.
-The Committee will meet with sufficient frequency for performing its duties and, in all events, on a quarterly basis and when called by its chairman or requested by two of its members and whenever the Board of Directors or the chairman require it to issue reports or submit proposals. - 5.
-The call notice for meetings, which will include the agenda, will be sent by the Committee chairman or secretary to each of its members at least three days prior to the date set for the meeting, unless for reasons of urgency it is necessary to call it with a shorter notice.
+3. The Committee must consider suggestions made to it by the Chairman, the rest of the Board members, the managers of the Company and of the Group or the shareholders of the Company on matters which affect the appointment of directors, the appointment of managing or executive directors, or compliance with the Rules of Corporate Governance, the Bylaws and these Regulations.

+- 4. The Committee will meet with sufficient frequency for performing its duties and, in all events, on a quarterly basis and when called by its chairperson or requested by two of its members and whenever the Board of Directors or the Chairman require it to issue reports or submit proposals. - 5.
+The call notice for meetings, which will include the agenda, will be sent by the Committee chairperson or secretary to each of its members at least three days prior to the date set for the meeting, unless for reasons of urgency it is necessary to call it with a shorter notice.